audyviii/netSec-tools/README.md

 Welcome

 This is a start to some quick tools and automation ideas.
-The genre will range from CLI and GUI tools.
-I look to add more projects weekly.
+Genre will range from CLI and GUI tools.

-Updates to this repo will be consistent and some of the code may be revised for better performance.